jondjacobsen/perfectcushion/README.md

         - 27 min
     - [x] The shop app (part 3) - Django Shell
         - 20 min
+        - Detail on writing queries in the shell to enable you to manipulate your data in django without using outside database apps.
+Products.objects.all() is a good example.
     - [x] The shop app (part 4) - Categories Views and HTML Templaters
         - 31 min
+        - This when through the setup needed to get the front end website ready for viewing by users.
+This included setting up many different functions.
     - [ ] The shop app (part 5) - Product View and HTML Template
         - 14 min
     - [ ] Implementing bootstrap 4 in django